Christianity in Indonesia: Diaspora

-A number of Indonesian Christians have fled persecution, forming a sizable diaspora abroad, in countries including the United States.Tom Gjelten, After Fleeing Persecution, U.S. Christian Refugees Now Face Deportation, NPR (8 July 2017).
+A number of Indonesian Christians have fled persecution since 1998 reformation riot, forming a sizable diaspora abroad, in countries including the United States.Tom Gjelten, After Fleeing Persecution, U.S. Christian Refugees Now Face Deportation, NPR (8 July 2017).

 In 2010, the U.S. Court of Appeals for the Ninth Circuit, for purposes of U.S. immigration law: "[T]he record compels a finding that Christians in Indonesia are a disfavored group".
 The definition of this term is "a group of individuals in a certain country or part of a country, all of whom share a common, protected characteristic, many of whom are mistreated, and a substantial number of whom are persecuted" but who are "not threatened by a pattern or practice of systematic persecution."
 The court blamed the rise of anti-Christian sentiment on Suharto consorting with militant Islamic groups in the 1990s in order to maintain his power, noting that he had "purged his cabinet and army of Christians and replaced them with fundamentalist Muslims", and adding that support and protection for violent Islamic militia such as Laskar Jihad by the military and political elite had continued since Suharto's exit from power.
 According to the ruling: "Christian churches throughout Indonesia have been burned, bombed, and vandalised by Muslim extremists.
 These attacks are often accompanied by threats, such as: 'God has no son.
 Jesus could not help you.
 Until doomsday, Muslims will not make peace with Christians.
 Death to all Christians.'"